 Every citizen is innocent until proven guilty.
 There are certain steps the state and authorities must take in order to prove your guilt.
 You also have a chance to prove your innocence.
 If a court does not follow due process, they are violating your rights.

-At The Koffel Law Firm, we hope you have a great new year.
+At Koffel Brininger Nesbitt, we hope you have a great new year.
 We hope this year is better than the last and that you are aware of your rights.
 If you are charged with a crime or violation, contact our Columbus criminal defense attorneys.